likekabin/sniff-paste_Pastebin-OSINT-Harvester/README.md

 	- `phones` -- stores phone unmbers with extension to paste
 	- `secrets` -- stores secret type with extension to paste
 	- `ports` -- stores port scan info (port, status, service, version, ip)
-	- `cryptos` -- stores cryptocurrency findings with extension to paste
+	- `cryptos` -- stores cryptocurrency findings with extension to paste **Crypto findings are not certain to be valid, consider them low probability findings**

 **Note**